-The International English Language Testing System full form of IELTS is an international standardised English language proficiency test to prove the skills of reading, writing, speaking, listening in the English language.
+The International English Language Testing System full form of IELTS is an international standardized English language proficiency test to prove the skills of reading, writing, speaking, listening in the English language.
 Now you have two options in which you can take this test.
 It is either you can take the paper based test or Computer based test.
-Though both are similar but yet you can see some difference in them and also you may be confused as to which method you should opt.
+Though both are similar but yet you can see some differences in them and also you may be confused as to which method you should opt.
 Here we have mentioned everything you need to know regarding Computer based IELTS vs paper based IELTS.

 In both the test, IELTS paper-based or IELTS computer-based you have to be physically present at the registered location allocated to you.
 The main difference you can experience between them is paper-based IELTS is taken at a place which has large generally comprises 100-150 students while the Computer-based IELTS takes place with one candidate per computer at a small place.

-The difference between both types of the testis, in paper-based IELTS test Reading & writing, is given by the means of pen and paper.
+The difference between both types of tests, in paper-based IELTS test Reading & writing, is given by the means of pen and paper.
 While in the computer-delivered IELTS test you have to use the computer desktop to answer the given questions.
 You need to write your answers on the answer sheet within the time limit.
 In computer delivered IELTS, you have to type your answers in the given boxes on your screen.

-The assessment part is different in both the cases, in the computer-based IELTS test, the answers are saved in the computer itself and are directly uploaded to the server of Cambridge.
-Whereas in the paper-based IELTS test, the answer sheets are collected by the examiner, in person which are then sent to the Cambridge marking facility, which apparently takes more time than the former.
+The assessment part is different in both cases, in the computer-based IELTS test, the answers are saved in the computer itself and are directly uploaded to the server of Cambridge.
+Whereas in the paper-based IELTS test, the answer sheets are collected by the examiner, in person which is then sent to the Cambridge marking facility, which apparently takes more time than the former.

 For both the methods of giving the test, the timings are generally the same.
 In the paper test, at the end of the Listening section, you will get 10 minutes to transfer your answers to the answer sheet.
 In the computer based test, you need to type your answers in their corresponding place on the screen.
 You do get time between sections to check your answers but no extra time in the end.

 Many students found that using a computer made it easier to edit their answers.
-Therefore, for them giving a computer-based IELTS would be easier than Paper-based IELTS exam.
+Therefore, for them giving a computer-based IELTS would be easier than a Paper-based IELTS exam.

 If you are worried that your messy handwriting could make it difficult for an IELTS examiner to understand what you are writing, then the computer-based test is an ideal solution.